 Thank you for your inquiry.
 To respond shortly to your communication, please complete the following information:

-is the leading firm in business advisory services in economics, finance, business and public administration
+is the leading firm in business advisory services in economics, finance and business.

 The minimum salary (MS) can be a useful tool to prevent a strong employer with significant negotiation power from setting wages below the productivity levels of his workers.
 However, if the minimum salary is set at a high level, paradoxically, it may be detrimental for the population that should be favored.

 Currently, the minimum salary level in Peru is high for micro and small businesses, which are unable of complying with it given their low productivity levels.
 This represents a serious obstacle to the creation of formal employment and thus excludes millions of workers from basic labor benefits.
 The methodology applied for updating its value worsens this situation because it does not take into account the MS value at the time, or the significant differences in productivity levels in businesses, according to business size economic sector, or geographical area.